albinekcom/albinekcom.github.io/_posts/2019-05-20-paper-wallet.markdown

 ## Give me my money

 Today's topis is something different.
-I heard that many people are investing in some stocks, jewelery collections or cryptocurrencies.
+I heard that many people are investing in some stocks, jewelry collections or cryptocurrencies.
 When I looked closer at the last mentioned approach I noticed that people are buying some small amount of crypto and store them on crypto exchange.
-Exchange serivces work properly so there is no problem.
-But what happend when this crypto exchange will be closed one day?
+Exchange services work properly so there is no problem.
+But what happened when this crypto exchange will be closed one day?
 Or will you do when there is a maintenance break at particular moment when you need some of your coins?

 ## "If you don't own your private keys, you don't own the coins"

 If you have something on a crypto exchange, it means that in the exchange's internal database particular value is assigned to your account (mostly your e-mail address).
 When you want to withdraw something you make a disposition to the crypto exchange and after a while they send proper value from their "real crypto account" and change the balance on your account.
-This is the reason why it is not so fast and a transaction fee of this operation is more expensive than typical transfering between crypto accounts (an exchange also takes some extra fee).
+This is the reason why it is not so fast and a transaction fee of this operation is more expensive than typical transferring between crypto accounts (an exchange also takes some extra fee).

 If something wrong happens like some "improvements" in the database, changes in the policy of the exchange or other stuff - it will be your problem.
 Anyone remembers [Mt.Gox](https://en.wikipedia.org/wiki/Mt._Gox)?